Sensory and Motor Development From Age 6 to 10 Years

 Overview

 Most children's basic motor skills, such as kicking, catching, and throwing, continue to improve.
-Gradually, they become better at more complex activities, such as dancing, shooting a basketball, or playing the piano.
+Over time, they get better at more complex activities, such as dancing, shooting a basketball, or playing the piano.

 Credits